evnchw/evnchw.github.io/_pages/about.md

   - /about.html
 ---

 I'm Evan, a quantitative researcher and developer at the [Abu Dhabi Investment Authority (ADIA)](https://www.adia.ae/) here in sunny Abu Dhabi.
+Originally from the San Francisco Bay Area.

 ## My current work

 [Risk.net - our scientific investing team](https://www.risk.net/investing/quant-investing/7929061/adia-wealth-fund-is-building-supergroup-of-quant-investing)

-My primary work at ADIA focuses on mobilizing alternative data for systematic strategies & quantamental investments, both for research prototypes and production pipelines for systematic strategies.
+My primary work at ADIA focuses on mobilizing alternative data for systematic strategies & quantamental investments, from research proof-of-concepts to final production pipelines for systematic strategies.

-This is a full-stack quant research & development role:
+This is a full-stack quant research & development role, with a specialization in **financial data science**.

-- sourcing and evaluating datasets
+- **Data sourcing**: sourcing datasets, talking to vendors, trialing and evaluating potential investment alpha
-- understanding their informational and statistical content
+- **Data curation**: understanding the information content of datasets, their statistical properties and biases
-- preparing features and signals for trading and portfolio optimization
+- **Data science**: constructing useful features and signals, and preparing them for trading and portfolio optimization
+- **Research**: developing and presenting strategies to the wider group for feedback and robustness
-- building and running the production pipelines
+- **Production**: building and monitoring production data pipelines, monitoring anomalies and investigating outages

-I work on complex networks, industrial economics and transportation, and also contributed systematic work involving corporate filings, fundamentals, job postings data, news, and other alternative data.
+Domain-wise, I work on industrial economics, transportation, and complex networks.
+I have also contributed systematic work involving corporate filings, fundamentals, job postings data, news, and other alternative data.

 Since my role is within a scientific investing team, I have also run a number of industry-academic projects via [ADIA Lab](https://www.adialab.ae/), the scientific institution of ADIA.
-These have primarily been in the form of MSc-level capstone projects:
+These have primarily been in the form of MSc-level capstone projects, and some examples include:

 - UCL/Oxford (MSc MCF): Nowcasting global trade with time series signatures & shipping data (2024)
 - University of Toronto (MFRM): Nowcasting inflation with the Baltic indices (2023)